ComputerElite/QSE/README.md

 Locate your Custom Songs Folder (probably at C:\Program Files (x86)\Steam\steamapps\common\Beat Saber\Beat Saber_Data\CustomLevels).
 Then copy the directory Path and past it into QSE.bat when it askes you.
 Then it askes you where you want to put the finished zips.
 Put there a Directory of your choice.
 It'll start zipping them right away.
 After it has finished it'll let you know how many Songs it (tried) zipped.

 # Differences between the Java and C# version
-- The c# version has a GUI.
+- The C# version has a GUI.
 - The Java version overwrites old zip files the c# version doesn't.
 - The Java version outputs what it does in real time.
 The c# version only after it has finished.
+- Java Version requiers Java.
+The C# Verion should work on every Windows PC.

 Both should work the same and take about the same amount of time.